 The next venture was far more successful and took place much farther away from Philadelphia.
-The trustees sent two faculty members, Provost William Smith, and founder of the Medical School, John Morgan on separate fundraising trips.
+The trustees sent two faculty members, Provost William Smith, and early Dean of the Medical School, John Morgan on separate fundraising trips.
 Smith traveled to South Carolina and Morgan traveled to Jamaica.
 On these trips, both men sought out donations from wealthy families, with special attention to slave-owners.
-Smith and Morgan's efforts ensured that the university would stay open because of wealth earned from slave-labor.Begin →
+Smith and Morgan's efforts ensured that the university would stay open because of the wealth earned from slave labor.

 Image: A record of the donations collected from slave owners.
 Source, Trustee MinutesBegin →